 Yoga Instructor with a Wicked Right Cross

 I have a long-standing passion for helping people reach their wellness and fitness goals, having spent over 1000 hours teaching adaptive yoga to people with limitations over the past 9+ years.
-I am certified by PwR, Silver Sneakers and Rock Steady Boxing; have undergone over 500 hours of training from Yoga Alliance, and I am a former U.S. Army medic.
+I am certified by PwR, Silver Sneakers, Parkinson Wise, and Rock Steady Boxing; have undergone over 500 hours of training from Yoga Alliance, and I am a former U.S. Army medic.
 Finally, people tell me I have an excellent sense of humor, which is helpful in any endeavor in life - especially boxing.

 Kickboxer, Registered Nurse & Wellness Coach